Film Fest Gent: 2000-2007

 The International Film Festival of Flanders-Ghent started the new millennium with an increased interest in the short film genre.
 In 2000, the audience enjoyed the first European short film competition.
 Later, in 2019, the festival would open the competition to short films from all over the world, giving short films the full attention they deserve.

 The festival was the first in the world to emphasise the importance of film music.
 Over the years it has organised classical concerts, silent film projections with live music, seminars on film music and hosted important composers.
 The festival continued to play this pioneering role in the 2000s.
-In 2000, the world-famous film composer Hans Zimmer was convinced to come to Ghent for his first-ever live performance of his film scores in the presence of Morgan Freeman and Lisa Gerrard.
+In 2000, the film composer Hans Zimmer was convinced to come to Ghent for his first-ever live performance of his film scores in the presence of Morgan Freeman and Lisa Gerrard.
 The need to put all the contacts between composers, musicians and agents who attend the festival each year into a fixed structure grew bigger.
 This is why the festival (led by Jacques Dubrulle, music projects coordinator Marian Ponnet and Brussels Philharmonic conductor Dirk Brossé) launched the World Soundtrack Academy in 2001.
 During the 2001 edition, the WSA presented the first World Soundtrack Awards.
 None other than the legendary John Williams received the first Film Composer of the Year Award.
 The purpose of the WSA is and remains to form an international community for film composers and professionals who promote the art of film music through a series of activities, such as the annual presentation of the World Soundtrack Awards.
 In 2002, the WSA decided to organise an annual composition contest for young talents.
 The participants write a new score to an existing film or TV fragment.

 The 2000s also saw many prominent guests at the film festival, including Jean Reno, Juliette Binoche, Jeanne Moreau, Blair Underwood, Maurice Jarre, Paul Verhoeven, Darren Aronofsky, Tom Tykwer and Kathleen Turner.